 - Our support to improving and enhancing livelihood practices of communities began in the villages of Gosaba CD Block, in the South 24 Pargana Sundarban area.
 During 2011-15 we supported the local community by providing goats, poultry, fish seeds, digging of ponds, planting of medicinal herbs and mangroves [particularly, the Sundari (Heritiera fomes).

-In 2016, DISHA was requested by the Government of West Bengal, through the Anandadhara or the State Rural livelihood Mission (SRLM)] to help in the formation of Community Managed Sustainable Agriculture (CMSA) training teams to train rural women SHGs in environment oriented sustainable agricultural methods.
-DISHA’s efforts led to the creation of active CMSA training teams, employed by the Government across 5 districts in South Bengal.Although the teams are now functioning as independent state funded and state run entities, DISHA continues to keep track of their work and help and guide the personnel whenever needed.
+- In 2016, we were requested by the Government of West Bengal, through the Anandadhara or the State Rural Livelihood Mission (SRLM), to help in the formation of Community Managed Sustainable Agriculture (CMSA) training teams to train rural women SHGs in environment-oriented sustainable agricultural methods.
+Our efforts have led to the creation of active CMSA training teams, employed by the Government across 5 districts in South Bengal.
+The teams are now mostly functioning as entities funded and managed by the government.
+However, DISHA continues to keep track of the work of its teams in the Purba Medinipur and Bankura districts and helps and guides the personnel as and when needed.